glipari/tipa/README.md

   hate the fact that, every time I try to use it, I lose so much time in debugging.

-  Therefore, I decided to write a very simple library as replacement for Spirit.
-I tried to keep the same "spirit" and use a simple technique to write the rules in a simil-BNF style.
+  Therefore, I decided to write a very simple library as a replacement for Spirit.
+I tried to keep the same /spirit/ and use a simple technique to write the rules in a simil-BNF style.
 However, the enphasis is in simplicity of use, therefore I kept the set of features to a minimal level, and most importantly, I did not try to